CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 `> n2 reactor install 'Reactor' fswebcam-app --executeAs 'Pi Camera'`

-This will install the fswebcam-app module into its own container within this Nitrogen reactor from node.js's npm package registry.
+This will install the <b>fswebcam-app</b> module into its own container within this Nitrogen reactor from node.js's npm package registry.
 You can watch the status in the console logs or via the state command:

 `> n2 reactor state 'Reactor'`

-Once the fswebcam-app instance is installed it will settle in the state 'stopped', start it up using:
+Once the fswebcam-app instance is installed it will show as being in 'stopped' state.
+When that happens, start it up using:

 `> n2 reactor start 'Reactor' fswebcam-app`